-This Proxy Statement is furnished to stockholders of UTAH MEDICAL PRODUCTS, INC. (the "Company" or "UTMD") in connection with the Annual Meeting of Stockholders (the "Annual Meeting") to be held at the corporate offices of the Company, 7043 South 300 West, Midvale, Utah, on May 5, 2017 at 12:00 noon local time, and any postponement or adjournment(s) thereof.
+This Proxy Statement is furnished to stockholders of UTAH MEDICAL PRODUCTS, INC. (the "Company" or "UTMD") in connection with the Annual Meeting of Stockholders (the "Annual Meeting") to be held at the corporate offices of the Company, 7043 South 300 West, Midvale, Utah, on May 3, 2019 at 12:00 noon local time, and any postponement or adjournment(s) thereof.
 The enclosed proxy, when properly executed and returned in a timely manner, will be voted at the Annual Meeting in accordance with the directions set forth thereon.
 If the enclosed proxy is signed and timely returned without specific instructions, it will be voted at the Annual Meeting:

-- (1) FOR the election of Ernst G. Hoyer and James H. Beeson as directors; - (2) FOR the ratification of Jones Simkins LLC as the Company's independent registered public accounting firm; - (3) IN support of the Company's executive compensation program; and - (4) IN support of annual future advisory votes on executive compensation.
+- (1) FOR the election of Dr. Barbara A. Payne as director; - (2) FOR the ratification of Haynie & Company as the Company's independent registered public accounting firm; and - (3) IN support of the Company's executive compensation program.

-The Board of Directors has approved the foregoing proposals and recommends that the stockholders vote in favor of each of the proposals.
-Proxies solicited by the Company will be voted FOR each of the proposals unless a vote against, or an abstention from, one or more of the proposals is specifically indicated on the proxy.
+The Board of Directors has approved proposals 1-3 and recommends that the stockholders vote in favor of those proposals.
+Proxies solicited by the Company will be voted FOR proposals 1-3 unless a vote against, or an abstention from, one or more of the proposals is specifically indicated on the proxy.